azam911/azam911/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning for html
 - 💞️ I’m looking to collaborate on teaching
-- 📫 How to reach me i have ni idea
+- 📫 How to reach me Through x and linkedin
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: yo yoo
+- ⚡ Fun fact: I'm a funny guy

 <!---
 azam911/azam911 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.